Computer vision syndrome

 Computer vision syndrome, also referred to as digital eye strain, is a group of eye discomfort issues and vision problems may result from prolonged digital screen use.
 The issue can be diagnosed through a comprehensive eye examination, which may be covered if you have vision insurance.

 Nearly 60 percent of American adults report experiencing symptoms of digital eye strain, including:1

 The symptoms may be caused by issues such as poor lighting, screen glare, uncorrected vision problems or improper desk configurations.
 While it does not cause permanent eye damage, the condition puts a strain on a vitally important part of your body.

 4 tips to help protect your eyes

-Screen time is a fact of life for just about everyone, but there are ways to manage your eye health while using computers or mobile devices for work or play.
+Screen time is a fact of life for so many of us, but there are ways to manage our eye health while using computers or mobile devices for work or play.
 Here are four tips to help you protect your eyes, as recommended by the American Optometric Association:2

 - Use the 20-20-20 rule and other rest tactics: Give your eyes some respite during the day.
 Set an alert to notify you after every 20 minutes of screen time.
 Take a 20-second break to look at something 20 feet away.
 While working, remember to blink frequently.
 If your eyes begin to feel strained, massage the area around them.